 Provide ongoing training for all staff whose activities involve contact with Credit Union records that have specified retention times.

-Audit the records retention program at least once a year.
+Audit the records retention program.

-Identify and Classification of Records.
+Identification and Classification of Records.
 Identify and classify all records subject to the policy.
-Records will be classified from inconsequential to vital.

-List Location(s).
-Make a list of the location or description of where the records are stored and any related information such as addresses, keys, locks, combinations, passwords, or account numbers needed to access the location.
+Records Preservation Log.
+Maintain documentation (electronic or in any other format) that will aid in locating and easily accessing vital records, for example, the location or description of where records are stored and any related information such as addresses, keys, locks, combinations, passwords, or account numbers needed to access the location.

-Receive Board Approved Schedule.
-Receive Board approved schedules for the retention and destruction of records.
-Under continuing authority from the board, the schedule should provide a means for systematic disposal of records.
+Board-Approved Schedule.
+Maintain board-approved schedules for the retention and destruction of vital records.

-Create Instructions.
-Create specific instructions for inventorying, retaining, retrieving, and destroying records. {Note: A sample record disposition log is available on the CU PolicyPro Resources page}

-List Destroyed Records.
+Destroyed Records.
 Prepare and maintain a permanent list of destroyed records.

-Destroy Records.
-Destroy the designated records.
-Destruction will be carried out by at least two persons whose signatures, attesting to the fact that such records were actually destroyed, will be affixed to the list.
+Destruction should be carried out by at least two people whose signatures, attesting to the fact that such records were destroyed, will be documented.

-Observe Minimum Retention Time.
-A record pertaining to any member's account should not be destroyed until the account has been appropriately verified by the supervisory committee.

-Individual Share and Loan Ledgers should not be destroyed.
+The Credit Union may wish to destroy the original records after those original records have been stored in an alternative format.
+This should only be done after obtaining competent legal advice that the Credit Union will comply with applicable state and federal laws, if such original records are destroyed.

+Vital Member Services Records.
+A record pertaining to vital member services, which includes essential financial services that a credit union provides to members, such as member access to their accounts, share withdrawal and deposit facilities, and loan payment and disbursements, should not be destroyed until the current versions/documentation have been verified/stored.

 Records, for a particular period, should not be destroyed until both a comprehensive annual audit by the supervisory committee and a supervisory examination by the National Credit Union Administration or applicable examining agency has been made for that period.

-Records that support the Credit Union's position in actions before the courts, or other claims will be retained for the minimum period prescribed by the statute of limitations jurisdiction of the state(s) where the Credit Union does business.
+Records that support the Credit Union's position in actions before the courts, or other claims, will be retained for the minimum period prescribed by the statute of limitations jurisdiction of the state(s) where the Credit Union does business.

-Permanently Retain Specific Records.
-Records which are of an official nature significant to the continuing operations of the Credit Union should be retained permanently (see Tables 1 & 5).
-Such records are:

-Charter, bylaws, and amendments.

-Certificates or licenses to operate under programs of various government agencies, such as a certificate to act as issuing agent for the sale of U. S. Savings Bonds (See Policy 10001, Table 1).

-Key records, which reflect the operation of the credit union, and particularly records which reflect transactions with the members or former members, should be retained permanently (See Policy 10001, Table 1), unless, as stated below, such records have been microfilmed.
-Such records are:

-Minutes of meetings of the membership, board of directors, credit committee, and supervisory committee.

-One copy of each financial report, NCUA Form 5300 or 5310, or their equivalent, and the Credit Union Profile report, NCUA Form 4501, or its equivalent, as submitted to NCUA at the end of each quarter.

-One copy of each Supervisory Committee Comprehensive Annual Audit Report and attachments (See Policy 10001, Table 1).

-Supervisory Committee record of account verification.

-Applications for Membership and Joint Share Account Agreements.

-Journal and Cash Record.

-General Ledger.

-Copies of the Periodic Statements of Members, or the Individual Share and Loan Ledger.
-(A complete record of the account needs to be kept permanently.
-See Policy 10011, Table 11)

-Bank Reconcilements.

-Listing of records destroyed.

-Periodically Destroy Specific Records (see Section (3) below and Policies 10005 and 10007, Tables 5 & 7).